 Here’s a little bite of Drawing Bloodlines:

-@2018 Deborah Garland (unedited)
+@2019 Deborah Garland

-“How are your classes this year, Elizabeth?”
-Sarah, the nurse practitioner asks me.
-I’m not planning on having children again any time soon so there’s no need to waste one of the obstetricians’ time.
+I don’t plan to have children again any time soon so there’s no need to waste one of the obstetricians’ time.

 “Great.
 They finally gave me AP classes.”
 After years of teaching ninth grade math, and losing my mind trying to calm down poorly prepared teenagers with raging hormones, the head of my department moved me to the advanced placement roster.
-Plus, the former teacher got knocked up with her fifth kid and called it quits.
+Plus, the previous teacher got knocked up with her fifth kid and called it quits.

 “And how is Annie doing?”
 Sarah likes to make small talk while her head is between my legs.